 Weight loss surgery is still considered to be something new; however, most people are surprised to find out that weight loss or bariatric surgery has been around for almost 60 years.

 In the earlier days, weight loss procedures were very invasive and were accomplished through a big incision, which was very painful and risky.
 In the past 15 years, weight loss surgery has become minimally invasive and is either done with very small incisions or even without any incision at all, such as in the case of the gastric balloon.

 The less invasive nature of weight loss surgery opened this lifesaving treatment to millions of patients worldwide!

 One of the main advantages of weight loss surgery today is an incredible collaboration between all surgeons from all countries.
-Members of the bariatric surgical community interact with each other constantly and share ideas on how to make weight loss surgery even safer, and more effective.
+Bariatric surgeons in NJ and beyond all interact with each other constantly and share ideas on how to make weight loss surgery even safer, and more effective.